sanket1602/gcp-billing-alerts-slack/README.md

 2. Budget Alert is sent to Cloud Pub/Sub topic.
 3. Cloud Pub/Sub topic sends the alert to a Cloud Function.
 4. Cloud Function stores the timpestamp of the alert in Firestore DB to avoid frequent alerts.
-5. Cloud Function only sends alerts to Slack within the time which we configure.
+5. Cloud Function only sends alerts to Slack after comparing it with timestamp stored in DB.